2i2c-org/docs/admin/environment/update-community-image.md

    :alt: Screenshot of the Binder launcher.
    ```

    Test the preview of your custom environment.
-You can continue editing the *DockerFile* and *environment.yml*, then push changes to the pull request as required.
+You can continue editing the *Dockerfile* and *environment.yml*, then push changes to the pull request as required.

 ## Publish your new image